FROLIANI/README.md/README.md

 # README.md

-# 👋 Hi, I’m Frolian Silnan Ernest
+# 👋 Hi, I’m Frolian Silvan Ernest
 # 👀 I’m interested in coding
 # 🌱 I’m currently learning  and working onReact Native, PHP, Laravel, and Springboot
 # 💞️ I’m looking to collaborate with the project